 Alrighty then, let’s start with the fundamentals…

-- Offering something specific and special to our subscribers
+- Offer something specific and special to your subscribers

-- With a start and end time and date (usually 5 days or less)
+- Have a start and end time and date (usually 5 days or less)

 - For the purpose of generating $$$